5 Most Common Citizenship Types

 - Invest at least $270,000 in pre-approved tourism accommodation

-The Caribbean island of St. Lucia offers one of the most affordable options for a second passport through its St. Lucia citizenship by investment program.
+The Caribbean island of St. Lucia offers one of the most affordable options for dual citizenship through its St. Lucia citizenship by investment program.

 - Donate at least $240,000 as a single applicant to the St Lucia National Economic Fund (the investment increases for every additional dependent).